 Cutadapt searches for the adapter in all reads and removes it when it finds it.
-All reads that were present in the input file will also be present in the output file, some of them trimmed, some of them not.
+Unless you use a filtering option, all reads that were present in the input file will also be present in the output file, some of them trimmed, some of them not.
 Even reads that were trimmed entirely (because the adapter was found in the very beginning) are output.
 All of this can be changed with command-line options, explained further down.